Super-operator structures and no-go theorems for dissipative quantum phase transitions: Liouvillians with real spectrum

 Thus, the total number of particles never decreases under the action of $\L$, and the particle number parities $P_\alpha=N_\alpha \bmod 2$ are conserved.
 So, we can structure the operator space into blocks, ordered by increasing particle number $N_x+N_y+N_z$ and can further decompose into sectors with different parities $(P_x,P_y,P_z)$.
 All blocks on the diagonal are Hermitian, and $\L$ is lower block-triangular.

 The dissipator $\D^x$ has the spectral gap $1/2$ and, according to Proposition~\ref{sttmnt:Real-NoGo}, the gap of $\L$ can hence never fall below $\gamma_x/2$.
 This excludes steady-state phase transitions at nonzero $\gamma_x$.
 The perturbative treatment in Sec.~\ref{sec:Z2-disordered} suggested that the gap remains fixed at $\gamma_x/2$ for all $\gamma_f$ and $\gamma_z$; it was associated with the $\vk=\vec{0}$ momentum state of a single $z$ particle.
 According to the block-triangular structure described above, the perturbatively determined eigenvalues \eqref{eq:Z2-dispersions} of $\L$ are actually \emph{exact}: The effective Liouvillian $\bbra B^\alpha_i|\L|A^\beta_j\kket$ in Eq.~\eqref{eq:Z2-Leff} simply consists of the single $y$- and $z$-particle blocks on the diagonal in our chosen basis $\B_x'$.
 As pointed out in Proposition~\ref{sttmnt:Real-BTH}, their eigenvalues are exact $\L$ eigenvalues.
 (This is, of course, not true for the corresponding eigenvectors.)
 The largest block eigenvalue $-\gamma_x/2$ is an exact eigenvalue of $\L$ for all $\gamma_f$ and $\gamma_z$.
-Finally, we can convince ourselves that it is always the overall largest nonzero $\L$ eigenvalue: The single $x$-particle block on the diagonal also features a cosine dispersion with the largest eigenvalue $-\gamma_x-2\gamma_z$ corresponding to a state with momenta $k_a=\pi$.
+Finally, we can convince ourselves that it is always the overall largest nonzero $\L$ eigenvalue: The single $x$-particle block on the diagonal also features a cosine dispersion with the largest eigenvalue $-\gamma_x-2\gamma_z$ corresponding to a state with momentum $k_a=\pi$ for $a=1,\dotsc,d$.
 For the blocks with total particle number $N>1$, an upper spectral bound of $-N\gamma_x/2$ follows from the diagonal elements due to $\D^x$.
 Thus, the spectral gap of $\L$ is indeed exactly $\gamma_x/2$ for all $\gamma_x,\gamma_f,\gamma_z$.

-Finally, let us comment on the isolated second excitation with eigenvalue $\lambda_b$ above the single-magnon continuum found in the perturbative analysis of the ferromagnetic limit in Sec.~\ref{sec:Z2-ferro}.
+Finally, let us comment on the isolated second excitation with eigenvalue $\lambda_b$ above the single-magnon continuum found in the perturbative analysis for small $\gamma_x$ in Sec.~\ref{sec:Z2-ferro}.
 It turns out to be the largest eigenvalue of the two-particle block on the diagonal with even parities $P_x=P_y=P_z=0$ and corresponds to a two-particle bound state.